After 7 surgeries, Giants' Gates eager to prove himself – KION546

 “I’m like: ‘I just want to be back out there again with the guys and just have fun,’” Gates said.
 “What other job lets you hit people and basically do whatever you want?
 It’s a fun time.”

-With Gates’ career uncertain, the Giants signed former Buffalo Bills center Jon Feliciano and he has been the starting center this season.
+With Gates’ career uncertain, the Giants signed former Buffalo Bills center Jon Feliciano and he has been the starter this season.

 He understands Gates’ injury.
 The Bills played Washington the week after Gates was hurt and he had to watch the injury several times in preparing for that game.
 It was ugly.